The Floor (American game show)

 The Floor is an American game show based on the Dutch game show of the same name.
 The series is hosted by Rob Lowe and premiered on January 2, 2024, on Fox.
 Standing in separate LED squares of a floor grid, contestants with expertise in a variety of trivia subjects challenge each other in head-to-head duels, with the winner of each duel taking over all territory controlled by the loser.
 The winner then chooses whether to go on the offensive to try and gain more territory or let the Floor choose a new challenger.
-The contestant who gains full control over the Floor takes home $250,000.
+The contestant who gains full control over the Floor takes home $250,000 as the grand prize for winning the game.

-On June 29, 2023, it was announced that Fox had ordered the series.
-On August 2–6, 2023, Season 1 was recorded at Ardmore Studios in Bray, Ireland.
-On September 13, 2023, Rob Lowe was announced as the host and would also serve as a producer.
+Fox announced on June 29, 2023, that it ordered the series.
+Season 1 was recorded August 2–6, 2023 at Ardmore Studios in Bray, Ireland.
+An announcement on September 13, 2023, named Rob Lowe as host and producer.
 On November 6, 2023, Fox announced that the series would premiere on January 2, 2024.
-On May 12, 2024, the show was renewed for a second and a third season.
+On May 12, 2024, the show renewed for a second and a third season.
 The second season premiered on September 25, 2024.
 On November 18, 2024, Fox announced that the third season would premiere on February 9, 2025, following Super Bowl LIX, and keeping its regular timeslot starting on February 12, 2025.
-On May 10, 2025, the show was renewed for a fourth and fifth season; the former premiered on September 24, 2025.
+On May 10, 2025, the show renewed for a fourth and fifth season.
+The fourth season premiered on September 24, 2025.
+The fifth season premiered on April 8, 2026.
+On February 6, 2026, the show renewed for a sixth and seventh season.
+The sixth season premiered on September 13, 2026.